-The MatchProcNamesFolder rule identifies requests that call stored procedures and table-valued functions and directs them through the rule set.
+The MatchProcNamesFolder rule identifies requests that call stored procedures and directs them through the rule set.

 The first rule in the StoredProc rule set is the MatchProcNamesFolder rule.
 The rule identifies requests to restrict the number of requests that go through the masking rules, which improves performance.
-The database may have stored procedures and table-valued functions that you do not want Dynamic Data Masking to affect the results of, such as maintenance stored procedures.
+The database may have stored procedures that you do not want Dynamic Data Masking to affect the results of, such as maintenance stored procedures.
 Configure the MatchProcNamesFolder rule so that those stored procedures are not a match for the rule.

-You can use any matcher to identify incoming requests that call stored procedures or table-valued functions.
-For example, if the names of the stored procedures in the database begin with Proc\, you can use a regular expression to identify requests that contain Proc\.
+You can use any matcher to identify incoming requests that call stored procedures.
+For example, if the names of the stored procedures in the database begin with Proc, you can use a regular expression to identify requests that contain Proc.